CrescentCloud/CrescentCloud/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Architecting, Data Migration, Data Modelling and Data Warehousing
+- 🔭 I’m currently working on Cloud Architect, Data Migration, Data Modelling and Data Warehousing
-- 🌱 I’m currently learning AI and Machine Learning
+- 🌱 I’m currently learning AI, Machine Learning and Cyber Security
 - 👯 I’m looking to collaborate Data Science
 - 🤔 I’m looking for help with
 - 💬 Ask me about ...